Matthew Taecker, AIA AICP

 Taecker has special expertise with the revitalization of downtowns and transit corridors.
 He directed Berkeley’s Downtown Area Projects, winner of APA’s 2014 "Best Practices" award, which included a policy plan, innovative zoning, transportation demand program, and a street and open space improvement plan.
 Additionally, Taecker has developed numerous plans that promote infill development and revitalization along transit corridors.

-In addition to his Berkeley-based professional practice, Taecker co-chairs the California Planning Roundtables "Infill Project" for overcoming barriers, and he chairs the East Bay AIA’s Regional and Urban Design Committee.
+Taecker co-chaired the California Planning Roundtable's "Infill Project" for overcoming barriers, and he chairs the East Bay AIA’s Regional and Urban Design Committee.
 Taecker has degrees from UC Berkeley and University of Chicago, and he is a licensed architect and certified urban planner.